05 November 2019Quick Guide to Growing a Giant Pumpkin

 - For a longer growing season (and a bigger pumpkin) you can try hand pollination.
 This can be done by finding

 a female flower on the main vine as far away from the base of the plant as possible.
-You can hind pollinate by
+You can hand pollinate by

-removing some male flowers and using them to dab the pollen onto the centre of newly-opened female flowers.
+removing some male flowers and using them to dab the pollen onto the center of newly-opened female flowers (have a small fruit swelling at the base near the stem).

 - Pumpkins mature in Autumn.

-- It is mature when the skin of the pumpkin hardens off and begins to look a bit rough.
+- It has reached maturity when the skin of the pumpkin hardens off and begins to look a bit rough.
 A giant pumpkin

 will only last approximately two months once cut off the vine.
 Never cut a giant pumpkin off the vine until it is